 The neighbourhood approach seeks to test whole systems working at a hyper local level.
 It brings together community groups and organisations, families, schools and faith settings; all who have an interest in increasing the physical activity levels of children aged 5-14, to activate changes to 'the system'.

 We began this approach in 2019 with 3 pioneer neighbourhoods, defined by a rough geographical boundary:

 - Peel Park - Undercliffe

-From 2021 a further 5 neighbourhood areas will be defined, allowing us to cover the whole of the JU:MP area.
+In 2021 a further 5 neighbourhood areas were defined, allowing us to cover the whole of the JU:MP area.
 This will enable us to potentially reach 27,000 children and young people.
+These areas are: